Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 1. Navigate to the `terraform` directory.
 2. Run `terraform init` to initialize the Terraform working directory.
-3. Use the `manage_workspaces.sh` script to select the appropriate workspace for your environment.
+3. Select the appropriate workspace for your environment (e.g., `terraform workspace select production`).
 4. Review and modify the `main.tf` file if necessary.
 5. Run `terraform plan` to see proposed changes.
-6. If needed, use the `import_state.sh` script to import existing resources.
-7. Run `terraform apply` to create or update the necessary AWS resources.
+6. Run `terraform apply` to create or update the necessary AWS resources.
-8. Optionally, run the `cleanup_orphaned_resources.sh` script to clean up any orphaned resources.

 ## ECS Task Definition